About herpes zoster - "shingles"

 This patient had moderate pain on day 4 of his illness, but after using wheatgrass extract, his pain subsided in just 2 days.

 A lesson learned.

-I recall in my pre-wheatgrass days, when the CEO of a large company presented with a "saddle shaped" rash of herpes zoster on his chest wall.
-Unaware of wheatgrass use for this condition at the time, I prescribed acyclovir, a recognised pharmaceutical immunosuppressant, anti-viral agent.
-The medication worked well on the rash, but the severe oral infection and pain that resulted from the medication (due most likely to immune suppression) required hospital admission and 4 weeks off work.
+I recall in my pre-wheatgrass days, when the CEO of a large company was suffering from a "saddle shaped" rash of herpes zoster on the side of his chest wall.
+Unaware of wheatgrass being useful for this condition at the time, I prescribed him acyclovir, a widely used pharmaceutical immunosuppressant and anti-viral agent.
+The medication worked well on the rash, but the severely painful oral infection and pain caused by the medication forced the patient to take 4 weeks off work.
 It seemed there had to be a better way and, as can be seen in this case, wheatgrass extract did an excellent job.

-But why do pharmaceutical companies produce these drugs when the outcome can often be worse than the disease itself?
+But why do pharmaceutical companies produce these drugs when the cure becomes worse than the condition?
 After all, this unfortunate patient suffered a potentially life-threatening complication that could have been avoided had I known about wheatgrass at the time.
-Since then, this remarkable herbal remedy has worked well in every case I have treated so far.
-It is also much cheaper than anti-viral drugs, does not require a prescription and there are no side effects to worry about.
+Since then, this remarkable herbal remedy has worked well in every case I have treated.
+The treatment is also considerably cheaper than anti-viral drugs, does not require a prescription and there are no negative side effects to worry about.